 What Is Check Cashing?

 When you cash a check, you receive the amount of cash stated on the check.
-What are known as check cashing services let you cash all sorts of checks — like payroll, government, or personal checks — and receive your money on the spot, even if you don’t have a bank account.
+Check cashing services let you cash all sorts of checks — like payroll, government, or personal checks — and receive your money on the spot, even if you don’t have a bank account.

 While these services offer convenience and quick access to cash, they typically have high check cashing fees.
 Read on to better understand how check cashing services work and their pros and cons.